drone1/alt/README.md

 Options:
-  -V, --version                         output the version number -r, --reference-file <path>           Path to reference JSONC file (default language) -rl, --reference-language <language>  The reference file's language; overrides any
+  -V, --version                         output the version number -r, --reference-file <path>           Path to reference JSONC file (default
+                                        language)
+  -rl, --reference-language <language>  The reference file's language; overrides any
                                         'referenceLanguage' config setting
-  -p, --provider <name>                 AI provider to use for translations (anthropic,
+  -p, --provider <name>                 AI provider to use for translations
+                                        (anthropic, openai); overrides any
+                                        'provider' config setting
+  -o, --output-dir <path>               Output directory for localized files -l, --target-languages <list>         Comma-separated list of language codes;
+                                        overrides any 'targetLanguages' config
+                                        setting
-                                        openai); overrides any 'provider' config setting -o, --output-dir <path>               Output directory for localized files -l, --target-languages <list>         Comma-separated list of language codes; overrides any 'targetLanguages' config setting -k, --keys <list>                     Comma-separated list of keys to process -j, --reference-var-name <var name>   The exported variable in the reference file, e.g. export default = {...} you'd use 'default' (default: "default") -f, --force                           Force regeneration of all translations (default: false)
+  -k, --keys <list>                     Comma-separated list of keys to process -j, --reference-var-name <var name>   The exported variable in the reference file,
+                                        e.g. export default = {...} you'd use
+                                        'default' (default: "default")
+  -f, --force                           Force regeneration of all translations
+                                        (default: false)
-  -rtw, --realtime-writes               Write updates to disk immediately, rather than on
+  -rtw, --realtime-writes               Write updates to disk immediately, rather
-                                        shutdown (default: false)
-  -m, --app-context-message <message>   Description of your app to give context.
-Passed
+                                        than on shutdown (default: false) -m, --app-context-message <message>   Description of your app to give context.
-                                        with each translation request; overrides any
+                                        Passed with each translation request;
-                                        'appContextMessage' config setting
+                                        overrides any 'appContextMessage' config
+                                        setting
-  -y, --tty                             Use tty/simple renderer; useful for CI (default:
+  -y, --tty                             Use tty/simple renderer; useful for CI
-                                        false)
+                                        (default: false)
   -c, --config-file <path>              Path to config file; defaults to <output
                                         dir>/config.json
-  -x, --max-retries <integer>           Maximum retries on failure (default: 3) -n, --normalize-output-filenames      Normalizes output filenames (to all lower-case);
+  -x, --max-retries <integer>           Maximum retries on failure (default: 3) -n, --normalize-output-filenames      Normalizes output filenames (to all
+                                        lower-case); overrides any
-                                        overrides any 'normalizeOutputFilenames' in config
+                                        'normalizeOutputFilenames' in config setting
-                                        setting (default: false)
+                                        (default: false)
-  -v, --verbose                         Enables verbose spew (default: false) -d, --debug                           Enables debug spew (default: false) -t, --trace                           Enables trace spew (default: false) --context-prefix <value>              String to be prefixed to all keys to search for
+  -v, --verbose                         Enables verbose spew (default: false) -d, --debug                           Enables debug spew (default: false) -t, --trace                           Enables trace spew (default: false) --no-logo                             Suppress logo printout --context-prefix <value>              String to be prefixed to all keys to search
-                                        additional context, which are passed along to the AI for context --context-suffix <value>              String to be suffixed to all keys to search for additional context, which are passed along to the AI for context --look-for-context-data               If specified, ALT will pass any context data specified in the reference file to the AI provider for translation.
-At least one of --contextPrefix or --contextSuffix must be specified (default:
+                                        for additional context, which are passed
+                                        along to the AI for context --context-suffix <value>              String to be suffixed to all keys to search for additional context, which are passed
+                                        along to the AI for context --look-for-context-data               If specified, ALT will pass any context data specified in the reference file to the AI provider for translation.
+At least one of --contextPrefix or --contextSuffix must be
-                                        false)
+                                        specified (default: false)
   -h, --help                            display help for command

 Commands: